-3. VISION:
+3. VISION

-Strengthened community and family life through vibrant economic growth, a healthy environment and with opportunities for all to participate, within a framework of effective government and law.
+The vision for this plan is the vision for the future of the island as set out in the Sustainable Development Plan i.e. strengthened community and family life through vibrant economic growth, a healthy environment with opportunities for all to participate, within a framework of effective government and law.